Marzanna Farnicka Understanding aggression: the CICA group's multidimensional approach to aggression research

 Introduction

 This text explores the development and goals of the International Conferences on Conflict and Aggression (CICA), which began in the 1980s.
-The conferences aim to understand the relationship between brain activity and aggression, covering topics such as violence, terrorism, and conflict.
+The conferences aim to understand the relationship between brain activity physiology and aggression, covering topics such as violence, terrorism, and conflict.
 By adopting an interdisciplinary approach that includes biology, psychology, sociology, and other fields, CICA seeks to uncover and address the complex causes of aggression and violence.
 Over time, the conferences have expanded to include topics such as peacebuilding, conflict transformation, and human security, with recent efforts focused on extreme forms of violence, including terrorism.

 Notable early contributors to the CICA conferences include Karl Pribram, Dianne McGuinness, Robert Hinde, and Grazia Attili, who offered insights into childhood aggression during the second CICA conference in Seville.
 This event marked the beginning of a long tradition of periodic conferences, resulting in numerous publications.
 The Seville Statement on Violence, finalized at a CICA conference in 1986 and later endorsed by UNESCO, emphasized that just as war is born in the minds of individuals, so is peace, positioning humanity as capable of both conflict and resolution.